yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/undirected-cyclic-graph.md

 ---
-title: Using a WITH clause recursive substatement to traverse a general undirected cyclic graph
+title: Using a recursive CTE to traverse a general undirected cyclic graph
 headerTitle: Finding the paths in a general undirected cyclic graph
 linkTitle: undirected cyclic graph
-description: This section shows how to use a WITH clause recursive substatement to traverse a general undirected cyclic graph.
+description: This section shows how to use a recursive CTE to traverse a general undirected cyclic graph.
 menu:
   latest:
     identifier: undirected cyclic graph